 Another stated, “This product was a disappointment.
 Not only does it taste bad, I felt or saw no results after taking for a month as directed.”

 There’s no doubt negative reviews are out there, but what about positive ones?
-We found one customer that said, “So maybe I am buying expensive vitamins, but it works.
+One customer said, “So maybe I am buying expensive vitamins, but it works.
 Before I tried this I was hungry all the time.”

 Scroll below for one of the best products we’ve seen over the last year.